Free Functional Inequalities on the Circle: The modified Wasserstein Distance

-where the supremum is taken over all triples $(\lambda,f,g)$ with $\lambda\in \R$ and $f,g:\T\to\R$ continuous functions (identified as periodic continuous functions on $\R$). \item Assume that $\lambda\in\R$ and $f$ is a continuous bounded function on the real line.
+where the supremum is taken over all triples $(\lambda,f,g)$ with $\lambda\in \R$ and $f,g:\T\to\R$ smooth functions (identified as periodic continuous functions on $\R$). \item Assume that $\lambda\in\R$ and $f$ is a continuous bounded function on the real line.
 Define now

 Then, $f_{t}(x)=(\mathcal{U}^{\lambda}_{t}f)(x)$ satisfies